AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 ![](http://i1.wp.com/mycodinglab.com/wp-content/uploads/2014/01/Linux-File-System-Mycodinglab.jpg)

-File systems have a hierarchial structure.
+File systems have a hierarchical structure.
 In a hierarchical file system, the folders and files are displayed in groups, which allows the user to see only the files they’re interested in seeing.
 For example, in the picture above, the root folder contains folders named `bin`, `etc`, `home`, *etc.* Each of these folders could have hundreds of their own files, but unless they are opened the files are not displayed.

 In GUI the user views the contents of each folder by double-clicking the folder.